grussorusso/serverledge/docs/custom_runtime.md

+Two approaches are available to prepare a custom container image containing your function code, as explained below.

-# Custom image (the easy way)
+## Custom image (the easy way)

 The easiest way to build a custom function image is by leveraging the Serverledge base runtime image, i.e., `grussorusso/serverledge-base`.
 This image contains a simple implementation of the [Executor](https://github.com/grussorusso/serverledge/blob/main/docs/executor.md) server.
-When the function is invoked, the Executor runs a user-specified command as a new process and sets a few environment variables that may be used by the called process.
+When the function is invoked, the Executor runs a user-specified command as a new process and sets a few environment variables that may be used by the called process:

 - `PARAMS_FILE`: path of a file containing JSON-marshaled function parameters
 - `RESULT_FILE`: name of the file where the function must write its JSON-encoded result